Shamim123ah/Mi/Develop-Xposed-Modules-Using-Modern-Xposed-API.md

 1. You can communicate to the Xposed framework now.
 With the help of this feature, you can **dynamically request scope**, **share SharedPreference or blob file** across your module and hooked app, **check framework's name and version**, and more...
 To achieve this, you should declare a Xposed service in your module, and once your module is launched, the xposed framework will send you a service to communicate with the framework.
 See [libxposed/serivce](https://github.com/libxposed/service) for more details.
 1. You can now anaylize a dex by using `DexParser` API, which helps you to deobfuscate an Application and find the hook point, and to find caller of hooked methods for deoptimization to bypass method inline.

-Module configuration use entries as following:
+Module configuration uses entries as following:
 |Name|Format|Optional|Meaning|
 |:-|:-|:-|:-|
 |minApiVersion|int|No|Indicates the minimal Xposed API version required by the module|